 Meet the Staff

 Alan Wolfe is the founding director of the Boisi Center and Professor of Political Science at Boston College.
-He is author of more than a dozen books, including, most recently, Political Evil: What It Is and How To Combat It (2001), The Future of Liberalism (2009), Does American Democracy Still Work?
+He is the author and editor of more than twenty books, including, most recently, Political Evil: What It Is and How To Combat It (2001), The Future of Liberalism (2009), Does American Democracy Still Work?
 (2006), Return to Greatness (2005), The Transformation of American Religion: How We actually Practice our Faith (2003), Moral Freedom (2001), and One Nation After All (1999).
-Widely considered one of the nation's most prominent public intellectuals, he is a frequent contributor to the New York Times, Washington Post, The New Republic and The Atlantic, and has delivered lectures across the United States and Europe. (more...)
+Widely considered one of the nation's most prominent public intellectuals, he is a frequent contributor to the New York Times, Washington Post, and The Atlantic, and has delivered lectures across the United States and Europe. (more...)